ItemType may appear (for example in a function signature or variable declaration, or

 alias is a name for an item type declared elsewhere.
 Type aliases are QNames, and prefixes are

 resolved in the usual way (using the default namespace for elements and types).

-Type aliases are useful because they abstract away from the detail of how a type is implemented: for example
+Type aliases are useful because they abstract away from the detail of how a type is

 is more meaningful than

 tuple(r: xs:double, i: xs:double), and it creates more scope for changing the

 way types are represented as the software evolves.
 However, type aliases do not provide any real encapsulation or information

 hiding.
 Type aliases cannot be used within their own definition, and the definition of a type alias cannot be circular.

 The mapping of type aliases to item types is an extension to the static context of an expression.

 In XSLT, type aliases can be defined using the top-level declaration saxon:type-alias: